 1. Death of Superman (2018)

 As the first half of the sequel film, Reign of Supermen (2019), it is insane to think about how much better this movie is in comparison.
 As this narrative has been discussed multiple times in this article, let’s jump straight into why Death of Superman (2018) has earned its spot as the best animated Superman movie of all time.
-In fact, this film could arguably and easily be one of the best DC animated films in existence.
+In fact, this film could arguably and easily be one of the best DC animated films of all time.

 As mentioned above, this film adapts the first half of Superman’s passing from the comic book storyline of the same name.
 What makes this film so great is how the focus is on Lois and Clark’s relationship instead of Lois and Superman.
 It makes their relationship feel more sincere, and Lois seems less vain.
 Likewise, this adds to the emotional impact of Superman’s inevitable disappearance as their time together sees Clark’s genuine personality and character development.
 Their romance adds more to the narrative than it takes away, and this is very difficult to find in many other forms of media, not just films.

 Another great thing about the film is how well Doomsday is set up as the villain.
 Despite Superman being seen as the OP member of the Justice League, the group of heroes are extremely strong on their own.
-But they struggle to take down Doomsday alone, with him destroying them (not literally, of course).
+But they struggle to take down Doomsday alone.
 He is menacingly strong, and super terrifying, and his presence makes the reality of Superman’s impending passing seem more real.
 Not only is the way he takes Wonder Woman down ruthless, but when he goes up against Superman in the movie’s final act, it is so brutal you have to turn away.
-Doomsday’s portrayal was the most villainous it could possibly be and perfectly encapsulates a true antagonist.